mikeisesele/news-app-carbon/README.md

 #### API KEY

 My API key has been included in gragle.properties.
-As it's an assessment project I have decided to leave it there so reviewing team members can focus on running the app and reviewing the code.

 But since it is a free API, there is a rate limiter. only a specific amount of requests can be allowed in a given time frame.